Dan12-a/spoken_multi_handwritten_digit_recogniztion/README.md

 ## Multiple Handwritten Digit Recognition with speak
-This project demonstrates handwritten digit recognition using a convolutional neural network (CNN) trained on the MNIST dataset.
+This project demonstrates Multiple handwritten digit recognition using a convolutional neural network (CNN) trained on the MNIST dataset.
 The user can draw a digit on the canvas provided by the tkinter GUI, and the model predicts the handwritten digit, displaying it on the GUI and speaking the prediction aloud using text-to-speech functionality.

 ## Requirements
 Python 3.x